mcp-team/mcp-starter-pack/guides/union_find.md

     # Find the parent of node 1
     parentOfNode1 = find(node1)

-    # If both parents are different that means we have
+    # If both parents are different we have
-    # to combine the group.
+    # to combine the groups.
 So we point the parent of
     # node 0 to the parent of node 1.
     if parentOfNode0 != parentOfNode1:
         parent[parentOfNode0] = parentOfNode1